Financial Aid for Study Abroad

 Study Abroad courses must be applicable towards your degree and/or major/minor requirements in order to receive Federal and State financial aid.
 Please consult the International Academic Programs Office regarding your intended courses.
 You should also consult your major department and/or academic advising, if the Study Abroad coursework will be fulfilling DECs or elective requirements.

 To apply for financial aid, you must complete the Free Application for Federal Student Aid (FAFSA).
 The FAFSA is available in the Office of Financial Aid and Scholarship Services, and on-line at http://www.fafsa.ed.gov.
 Once you have been awarded a financial aid package, please review your awards to determine if additional funding is required.
 If you find that your financial aid package does not sufficiently cover the costs of your study abroad program, you will need to seek alternate means of funding.

 In an effort to help you with the process we have developed a Study Abroad Information and Financial Worksheet complete with a Frequently Asked Question Section.
 After you have completed the Student Questionnaire and the Study Abroad Financial Worksheet, please bring them, along with a copy of your proof of acceptance into a study abroad program and a copy of your program cost/budget to the Office of Financial Aid and Scholarship Services Aid Services.
-After you have submitted these documents, a financial aid advisor will review the documentation and someone from the Office of Financial Aid and Scholarship Services will contact you.
-Please provide your e-mail address and phone number and use a check mark to indicate your preferred method of receiving communications from our office.
-If you leave this blank we will communicate with you via Solar System message.
+After you have submitted these documents, a financial aid advisor will review the documentation and someone from the Office of Financial Aid and Scholarship Services will contact you via your Stony Brook email address.
+Please also provide a phone number where you can be reached.
+The Office of Financial Aid & Scholarship Services may also communicate with you via Solar System message.